Group-49-GitHub-Project/project/README.md

     ``` git remote set-url origin {repository url} ```

-        It will look something like this:
+        It will look something like this(This url will be unique to each group):
     ``` git remote set-url origin https://github.com/your-account/newly-created-github-repository.git ```

     Check if the remote repository has been linked